Eco-Friendly SolarRoof And Powerwall 2

 - A colored louver film that camouflages the cells into the roof while at the same time minimizing the loss of solar efficiency.

-- Highly efficient solar cells that produce more energy even when the temperatures are high.
+- Highly efficient solar cells produce more energy even when the temperatures are high.

 - Tempered glass that incorporates the use of quartz.
 This makes the Tesla roof incredibly strong and durable.
 In fact, according to the estimates, the Solar Roof tiles can withstand the impact of hails hitting them at a stunning 200 mph.
 According to Musk, the lifespan of the Solar Roof can easily stretch to at least 50 years.
 This is extremely good news for homeowners looking to lay their concerns regarding the long-term productivity and durability of their solar panels to rest.